epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 1. A user wishes to bring some files into the SRCP
 2. The user connects to their “upload” triage folder using SFTP and uploads the file
-3. They notify a Data Manager with :ref:`info-in`
+3. They notify a Data Manager with the :ref:`info-in`
 4. The Data Manager inspects the file and confirms that it meets the requirements
 5. The Data Manager copies the file from the user’s “upload” triage folder to the user’s project folder and notifies the user
 6. The user uses the file that is now available in their project folder